Volume 67, Issue 2

 “Patients can continue to receive care in a familiar place from a provider who already knows their medical history and whom they trust.” — Eve Fields, MD

-Officials with Greenville County, Bon Secours St. Francis Health System and GHS have partnered to offer PulsePoint, a smartphone app that alerts citizens who know CPR to provide lifesaving aid to nearby victims of sudden cardiac arrest.
-Generous support from Bon Secours St. Francis Health System and GHS has made the app available for free.
+Officials with Greenville County, Bon Secours St. Francis Health System and Prisma Health have partnered to offer PulsePoint, a smartphone app that alerts citizens who know CPR to provide lifesaving aid to nearby victims of sudden cardiac arrest.
+Generous support from Bon Secours St. Francis Health System and Prisma Health has made the app available for free.

 Citizens who know CPR, off-duty first responders and healthcare workers can download PulsePoint.
 When Greenville County EMS gets a 911 call that involves cardiac arrest in a public place, it activates the app to alert those people near the subject to start CPR.